hakanonymos/A310LoggerStealer/README.md

  if you want ,you can get other version A310Logger that send logs directly but the better is to use 2 project

+# Please don't scan with virustotal.com ,you can build at yourself the project,
+      you scan only with your antivirus

  # Contact

  Telegram  : https://t.me/hakanonymos (better contact )